 Heat a deep, heavy-bottomed pan on a medium flame and add the lentils, ginger, garlic, and tamarind pastes and bring to a boil, stirring frequently to prevent sticking.
 The consistency should always be like a medium-thick soup.

 Add a cup of water, the spice powder, coriander-fenugreek-mint paste you made earlier, salt if required, and the chicken pieces.
 Mix well.

 Simmer and cook till chicken is done.
-Add more water to maintain consistency.
+Add more water to maintain consistency as needed.
+Serve hot.